 Finally, ransomware will just lock you out of an app or your entire phone.
 It does so until you agree to pay the hackers a certain amount of money.
 Ransomware is particularly dangerous because it basically makes your phone unusable until you send the hackers money.

 If you think you might have malware on your iPhone, there are several signs that you can look out for.
-Even if you don’t think your iPhone has been infected, it’s crucial to be aware of what they are, so you can take immediate action.
+Even if you don’t think your iPhone has been infected, you must be aware of what they are so you can take immediate action.

 Here are some of the most common symptoms to look out for: